paulinelovelife/paulinelovelife.github.io/about.md

 Bucket list: to build a set of glass wall shelves to preserve all my journals.

-Fav Motto atm: You look happier since you stopped being subtle about who you are and what you want.
+Favorite motto at the moment: You look happier since you stopped being subtle about who you are and what you want.